 useradd -D

-In the image below, you can see the default value for the useradd command.Now, I will change the default value for the shell from /bin/sh to /bin/bash.
-You can do the same by following the steps below:
+In the image below, you can see the default value for the useradd command.Now, to change the default value for the shell from /bin/sh to /bin/bash, run the following command into the command prompt:

 sudo useradd -D -s /bin/bash